 Drive System – Motivates us towards resources (wanting, pursuing, achieving, progressing, focused).

 Soothing System – Manages distress and promotes bonding (Contented, safe, protected, cared-for, trust).

 CFT highlights the association between these systems and human thought and behaviour.
-The primary aim of CFT is to build tolerance to and manage distress by bringing them into balance.
+The primary aim of CFT is to build a tolerance to and manage distress by bringing them into balance.

 CFT also helps us understand that our minds are complex, tricky organs.
 They’re built for survival, so they’re particularly good at noticing problems and threats.
 Many of the psychological difficulties we struggle with are not our fault, especially if we’ve been through difficult experiences that have shaped us in some way.
-These things are beyond our control, but we can learn to support ourselves through the development of self-compassion to improve our wellbeing and build tolerance to distress.
+These things are beyond our control, but we can learn to support ourselves through the development of self-compassion to improve our wellbeing and build a tolerance to distress.